+\blacklozenge -keep comments Don't remove comments adjacent to removed code.

-- → -linux_spacing, -smpl_spacing Control the spacing within the code added by the semantic patch.
+← -linux_spacing, -smpl_spacing Control the spacing within the code added by the semantic patch.
 The option -linux_spacing causes spatch to follow the conventions of Linux, regardless of the spacing in the semantic patch.
 This is the default.
+The option -smpl_spacing causes spatch to follow the spacing given in the semantic patch, within individual lines.

+\diamond -o (file) The output file.

+\diamond -in place Modify the input file.
+By default, the input file is overwritten, with no backup.

+•backup_suffix The suffix of the file to use in making a backup of the original file(s).
+This suffix should include the leading ".", if one is desired.
+This option only has an effect when the option -in_place is also used.

-The option -smpl_spacing causes spatch to follow the spacing given in the semantic patch, within individual lines. - ♦ -o (file) The output file. - ♦ -inplace Modify the input file. - ♦ -outplace Store modifications in a .cocci_res file. - ♦ -no_show_diff Normally, a diff between the original and transformed code is printed on the standard output.
-This option causes this not to be done. - ♦ -U Set number of diff context lines. - ♦ -save_tmp_files Coccinelle creates some temporary files in /tmp that it deletes after use.
-This option causes these files to be saved. - -debug_unparsing Show some debugging information about the generation of the transformed code.
-This has the side-effect of deleting the transformed code. - -patch Deprecated option.
+- ◆ -out place Store modifications in a .cocci_res file. - -no_show_diff Normally, a diff between the original and transformed code is printed on the standard output.
+This option causes this not to be done. - ♦ -U Set number of diff context lines. - ◇ -patch ⟨path⟩ The prefix of the pathname of the directory or file name that should dropped from the diff line in the generated patch.
+This is useful if you want to apply a patch only to a subdirectory of a source code tree but want to create a patch that can be applied at the root of the source code tree.
+An example could be spatch -sp_file foo.cocci -dir /var/linuxes/linux-next/drivers -patch /var/linuxes/linux-next.
+A trailing / is permitted on the directory name and has no impact on the result. - -save tmp_files Coccinelle creates some temporary files in /tmp that it deletes after use.
+This option causes these files to be saved.

+-debug_unparsing Show some debugging information about the generation of the transformed code.
+This has the side-effect of deleting the transformed code.